 Rexel Energy Solutions stock a variety of high quality solar modules for commercial, industrial or domestic use.
-We stock everything to install and commission your photovoltaic modules, including roofing installation kits, DC to AC inverters, and performance monitors.
+We stock everything to install and commission your photovoltaic (PV) modules, including roofing installation kits, DC to AC inverters, and performance monitors.

-We can design and pack kits to help your new-build project comply with Part L building regulations, or to retrofit homes with Solar PV systems – and because we can supply PV modules from 270w right up to the highest power classes – you can achieve maximum output with less panels, when you use Rexel.
+We can design and pack kits to help your new-build project comply with Part L building regulations, or to retrofit homes with Solar PV systems – and because we can supply PV modules right up to the highest power classes – you can achieve maximum output with less PV panels when you use Rexel.

 We back our quality with strong business partners and leading manufacturers.

-Our varying solar modules offer you a choice between different types of photovoltaic solar panel, including polycrystalline modules, monocrystalline modules and hybrid modules.
+Our variety solar modules offer you a choice between different types of photovoltaic solar panel, power and performance warranties, and PV panel aesthetics.
 Your choice of solar module may depend on budget, space and preference.